 Choose your Desired Dose

-Let’s say the target dose is 500 mcg (0.5 mg) per injection.
+Let’s say the target dose is 500 mcg per research sample.

-Calculate Injection Volume
+Calculate the Measured Volume

 Use the formula: